-The Statement of Accounts was authorised for issue by the Chief Financial Officer on [to be input].
+The Statement of Accounts was authorised for issue by the Chief Financial Officer on [to be included] 2016.
 Events taking place after this date are not reflected in the financial statements or notes.
-The financial statements and notes have not been adjusted for the following events which took place after 31 March 2015 as they provide information that is relevant to an understanding of the Fund's position but do not relate to conditions at that date:
+The financial statements and notes have not been adjusted for the following events which took place after 31 March 2016 although they provide information that is relevant to an understanding of the Fund's position but do not relate to conditions at that date: